| Shelton, WA, August 19, 98

 came in handy.
 He was legally able to buy beer and the only one

 allowed going out alone at night.
+The nightlife wasn't

 that great during the week though and we stayed up late watching